toltec-dev/toltec/README.md

 * data.tar.gz: Files of the package.
     - The structure mirrors that of the root filesystem.
 * control.tar.gz: Metadata about the package.
-    - Install scripts
+    - Install scripts (optional)
-        - preinst: Executed before uncompressing the package (optional).
+        - preinst: Executed before uncompressing the data.
-        - postinst: Executed after uncompressing the package (optional).
+        - postinst: Executed after the package has been installed.
-        - prerm: Executed before uninstalling the package (optional).
+        - prerm: Executed before uninstalling the package.
-        - postrm: Executed after uninstalling the package (optional).
+        - postrm: Executed after uninstalling the package.
     - Metadata files
         - control: Package description (required).
         - conffiles: Files to keep upon upgrading the package (optional).